SumitBiniYadav/Assessment-Introduction-to-Programing/README.md

 This repository contains the source code and associated files for the assessment project.
 The project demonstrates various programming concepts and problem-solving approaches using the C programming language.

 Files In the Repository ---
-1. assessment.c - The main source code file containing the implementation of the restaurant ordering system.
+1. assesment.c - The main source code file containing the implementation of the restaurant ordering system.
 2. README.md - This README file, providing an overview of the project.
-3. output.txt - Sample output from running the program for reference.
+3. Assesment.exe - Sample output from running the program for reference.

 Features ---
 1. A menu system that offers five food items (Pizza, Dosa, Burger, Idli, Pasta).